MJCherkassky/Stock-Market-Analysis/README.md

 The script  will loop through all the stocks for one year and output the following information.

-  * The ticker symbol.
+  The ticker symbol.

-  * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
+  Yearly change from opening price at the beginning of a given year to the closing price at the end of that year, highlighting positive and negative change with conditional formatting.

-  * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
+  The percent change from opening price at the beginning of a given year to the closing price at the end of that year, also with conditional formatting.

-  * The total stock volume of the stock.
+  The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.

-1. Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows:
+  Script return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".